The Great Escape Festival

-The Great Escape Festival is a three-day music festival held in Brighton and Hove, England every year in May.
+The Great Escape Festival is a four-day music festival held in Brighton and Hove, England every year in May.
 It is operated by MAMA Festivals and showcases new music from a variety of genres.
-The festival was founded in 2006 and roughly hosts 300 bands across 30 venues throughout the city.
+The festival was founded in 2006 and hosts roughly 500 bands across 30 venues throughout the city.
 It has been likened to South by Southwest.

-There is also a music industry convention section to the event, which is attended by over 3000 delegates.
-The 2011-2014 conferences have been programmed by the team from music industry publication CMU.
-Speakers have included Michael Eavis, DJ Shadow, Paul Epworth, and representatives of companies such as Beggars Group, Ticketmaster, PRS for Music, Universal Music Group and Topspin.
+There is also a music industry convention section to the event, which is attended by over 4000 delegates.
+The 2011 to 2022 conferences have been programmed by the team from music industry publication CMU.

 In addition to the main festival, there is also The Alternative Escape, a further strand of 'unofficial' shows.

-The headliner in 2015 was Alabama Shakes.

 There was no event in 2020, and the festival was held in 2021 but was entirely online, both due to the COVID-19 pandemic.

+In 2024, over half of the lineup signed an open letter to the festival to drop Barclaycard as a sponsor due to its involvement in the supply of arms to Israeli military forces.
+Over 163 bands pulled out of the festival in protest, resulting in the opening showcase being cancelled.